 Practical suggestions for Belgians living in the United Kingdom

 We recommend Belgians in the UK to take 3 steps in particular:

 1. If you have not already done so, you should register with the Belgian Embassy in London as soon as possible.
 You will find all the necessary information on the Embassy’s website.

-2. Keep yourself updated regarding the evolution of Brexit directly from the authorities that concern you:
+2. Keep yourself informed regarding the evolution of Brexit directly from these authorities that concern you:

 - The website of the Belgian Embassy in the United Kingdom.